How does AER’s Child Care Assistance Program work?

 The award amounts are determined after consideration of the following three variables:

-- The Expected Family Contribution (EFC) on the student’s Student Aid Report (SAR) from the FAFSA
+- The Expected Family Contribution on the student’s Student Aid Report from the Free Application for Federal Student Aid

 - The total number of completed scholarship applications received